Trail-running man injured in grizzly attack in eastern Idaho - News Break

 Trail-running man injured in grizzly attack in eastern Idaho

-ISLAND PARK, Idaho — Idaho state wildlife officials say a man was injured after he was attacked by a grizzly bear in eastern Idaho on Friday morning.
+ISLAND PARK (AP) — Idaho state wildlife officials say a man was injured after he was attacked by a grizzly bear in eastern Idaho on Friday morning.
 Idaho Department of Fish and Game spokesman Roger Phillips said in a prepared statement that the man was running on a trail in the Kilgore area near Island Park around 6:30 a.m. when he encountered the female grizzly with her cub.
-The female bear charged him, and the man laid down in an effort to protect himself.www.ktvb.com
+The female bear charged him, and the man laid down in an effort to protect himself.magicvalley.com

 Comments / 0